MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/monetization-for-games.md

 ## Worldwide distribution channel

 The Microsoft Store can make your game available for download in more than 200 countries and regions worldwide, with support for billing via various forms of payment including Visa, MasterCard, and PayPal.
-For a full list of countries and regions, see [Markets and custom prices](https://msdn.microsoft.com/windows/uwp/publish/define-pricing-and-market-selection#markets-and-custom-prices).
+For a full list of countries and regions, see [Define market selection](https://msdn.microsoft.com/windows/uwp/publish/define-pricing-and-market-selection).

 ## Set a price for your game